qoncrete/qoncrete.com/resources.md/common/sources-reports.md

  * __Metric (value) fields__ - fields containing the actual data for the calculations, for example a field called "price" could be summarized into a single daily value per country, city and user.
 Qoncrete support common functionalities like summary, average, unique count, minimum and maximum, first and last value, median and more.
 [Make sure to read about numbers accuracy and precision](accuracy-precision.md).

 Reports are always real time, with sometimes a tiny delay of a second or two for indexing.
-Qoncrete indexes all the fields in your report automatically, this allows for real time bi-directional sorting on any field as well extremely fast API access to your data, allowing you to create programatic products with data-driven decision making processes.
+Qoncrete indexes all the fields in your report automatically, this allows for real time bi-directional sorting on any field, and a robust API access to your data, allowing you to create programatic products with data-driven decision making processes.

-Qoncrete also allows to combine multiple reports into a single table or a graph, [read more about panels here](panels-dashboards.md).